Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

     -   Users are encouraged to use existing ASDF software tools to initiate and modify the ASDF file structure.
     -   During ray storage, a serialization function or method will be required to transform the `Ray` object into the above-proposed ASDF-compatible structure.

 2.  **Retrieving Rays from ASDF**:
     -   A corresponding deserialization function or method will be essential to read rays from the ASDF format, converting them back into `Ray` objects.

 3.  **Compatibility and Integration**:
     -   The proposed structure ensures seamless integration with waveform and inventory data.
 The use of `network_code`, `station_code`, and `location_code` ensures that rays can be directly associated with specific waveform data and inventory components.

-### Conclusion

-This RFC section formalizes the data format for storing ray information within ASDF files.
-By adopting this standardized approach, users can effortlessly integrate ray tracing data alongside waveform and inventory data, facilitating efficient microseismic monitoring and subsequent analysis.